How To Buy And Cook With Sabudana Like A Pro – Tips & Tricks

 Savored in the form of thalipeeth, khichdi, kheer, or vadas, sabudana or tapioca is a versatile ingredient used commonly during fasting days.
 While purchasing these pearls, you must ensure they aren’t broken as it will negatively impact the final dish.

-Buying tips, corrective measures, tips, and hacks that revolve around all things sabudana are listed in this post.
+Buying tips, corrective measures, tips, and hacks that revolve around all things sabudana are listed in this post, here is the only sabudana buying guide you will need.

 1. Buying Sabudana